hazelmayank/conekt-ai-backend/API_DOCUMENTATION.md

 1. **Phone Number Format:** Must be in E.164 format (`+91XXXXXXXXXX`)
 2. **Start Dates:** Campaigns can only start on 1st or 15th of the month, but can be any past, present, or future date.
+3. **Campaign Duration:** A 15-day package runs for exactly 15 days (e.g., Oct 1st to Oct 15th)
-3. **Route Capacity:** Maximum 7 concurrent campaigns per route
+4. **Route Capacity:** Maximum 7 concurrent campaigns per route
-4. **Video Requirements:** Only video files, max 100MB, automatically scaled to 1080p
+5. **Video Requirements:** Only video files, max 100MB, automatically scaled to 1080p
-5. **Authentication:** JWT tokens expire in 7 days
+6. **Authentication:** JWT tokens expire in 7 days
-6. **Availability Logic:** System checks for overlapping campaigns and suggests earliest available date
+7. **Availability Logic:** System checks for overlapping campaigns and suggests earliest available date
-7. **Admin Access:** Admin users must be created manually in the database with `role: 'admin'`
+8. **Admin Access:** Admin users must be created manually in the database with `role: 'admin'`
-8. **Hardware API Key:** Set `API_SECRET_KEY` environment variable for hardware authentication
+9. **Hardware API Key:** Set `API_SECRET_KEY` environment variable for hardware authentication
-9. **Playlist Generation:** Playlists are generated daily and pushed to trucks
+10. **Playlist Generation:** Playlists are generated daily and pushed to trucks
-10. **Truck Status:** Trucks are marked offline if no heartbeat received for 5+ minutes
+11. **Truck Status:** Trucks are marked offline if no heartbeat received for 5+ minutes

 ### Error Handling:
 All endpoints return consistent error format: